-His family and the people of Carcoar will be most prominent in Kurt Fearnley’s thoughts tonight when becomes the first Para-sport athlete to carry the Australian flag into the Closing Ceremony of the Commonwealth Games.
+His family and the people of Carcoar, NSW, will be most prominent in Kurt Fearnley‘s thoughts tonight (15 April) when he becomes the first Para-sport athlete to carry the Australian flag into the Closing Ceremony of the Commonwealth Games.

-Steve Moneghetti, the Australian Chef de Mission for the Gold Coast 2018 Commonwealth Games, unveiled Fearnley as the flag bearer at a media event this afternoon.
-It came just hours after Fearnley won gold in the men’s T54 wheelchair marathon in his last race in the green and gold.
+Steve Moneghetti, the Australian Chef de Mission for the 2018 Commonwealth Games, unveiled Fearnley as the flag-bearer at a media event this afternoon.
+It came just hours after Fearnley won gold in the men’s marathon T54 in his last race in the green and gold.

 “I’m a bit emotional, we’re both a bit emotional,” Moneghetti said.